 Air drying is great.
 It keeps terpenes intact, and customers prefer this method for a number of products.
 You will need space, labor, and cooperative weather.
 You will also need heaters and dehumidifiers depending on your climate.

 We like to use both air drying and kiln drying.
 These methods provide flexibility.
 One can relieve pressure from the other.
 Having a kiln dryer is very handy.
 Ours is small, but it puts out between 400-500 lbs of dry material per day.
-The dryer cost about $15,000 in materials including freight.
+The dryer cost about $15,000 in hardware including freight.
+The housing was another $2,000-$3,000.
+Factor in the cost to put it all together.
 Consumables were $1 per pound for electrical and gas.
 If you have natural gas that number should be lower.

 Advantages of having your own kiln dryer